stoyonaga/EECS-Notes/README.md

     - Assignment 9 (Added a Helper to Complete the Feistel Decryption)
     - Assignment 10 (Added a Helper to Complete the test for Monoalphabetic Substitution)
     - Assignment 11 (Added a Helper to Complete the Index of Coincidence and Period Approximation(s))
+    - Assignment 12 (Added a Helper to Complete the Vigenere Breaking Assignment (Credit to Professor Zabrocki!))

 Additionally, you can find some of my presentation slides here!